01 of 07

 Watermelon radishes are so-named for an obvious reason to anyone who has ever cut into their green skin and seen their brilliant red-pink interior: the similarity to a watermelon is stunning.

 Scrub them clean, cut them into wedges, and serve them as a sharp and beautiful crudité or cut into thin sticks to add to salads.
+Or pickle them.
 Cooking these beauties is a waste since their distinctive color softens along with their bright flavor.